Frequently asked questions

 In Hornsby (as in Canberra), the intention is to establish a small community school that will be welcoming to all children and families, no matter what their background, beliefs or abilities.
 Our approach to curriculum invites children to take on an active role in their own learning and creates daily opportunities for children to learn through hands-on research and small group work.
-Educational thinker, Carla Rinaldi, captures the heart of Blue Gum well, "Rather than making children fit for school, we need schools that are fit for children".
 Schools should be places where children can flourish and learn together in community.
 We have made a distinct choice to move away from a traditional factory model of education that places competition and individual success above all else.

-Discerning parents often choose Blue Gum in Canberra because of our non-competitive, community approach and because we very intentionally embrace and celebrate students' different learning styles and interests, not preferring one style of learning over another.
-Children with a passion for the arts, who may have found it difficult to adjust to environments that give greater priority to more linear ways of thinking, often feel celebrated at Blue Gum, able to learn and express themselves in ways that recognise their particular perspectives and skills.
+Discerning parents often choose Blue Gum because of our non-competitive, community approach and because we very intentionally embrace and celebrate students' different learning styles and interests, not preferring one style of learning over another.

 Why choose Hornsby for a new Blue Gum Community School?